Relational Boundaries with Karin Spitfire

 Requirements for pilot

-• Participants must be BMC® Practitioners and BMCA Professional members.*
+Participants must be BMC® Somatic Movement Educators or Practitioners, and BMCA Professional members.*

-• If partners are together in the same space for the online sessions, only one of the partners needs to meet the BMC® Practitioner/BMCA Professional member requirement.
+* If partners are together in the same space for the online sessions, only one of the partners needs to meet the BMC® certification/BMCA Professional member requirement.

 Pricing information

-We are offering self-selecting sliding scale pricing for this workshop series.
+We are offering self-selecting sliding scale pricing for the course.

 Fees are per person; if there are partners in the online sessions, each must register and pay separately.